martinsgmx/minimal-mistakes/_posts/2017-12-22-flashing-opentx-to-flysky-th9x-with-avrdude.md

 > If you need access to Setup menu, or any other?
 The way to access is Long press the + KEY.
 Try with other keys (UP, -, DOWN).

-> If you need how to configure OpenTX and setup your control, check [OpenTX University.]

 ENJOY! :D

 [OpenTX]: http://www.open-tx.org/downloads.html